 There are few things better than a fresh garlic roll right out of the oven!
-And these Sourdough Discard Garlic Rolls have the added benefit of some sourdough tang and additional lift from the discard.
+These Sourdough Discard Garlic Rolls are heavenly and have the added benefit of some sourdough tang and additional lift from the discard.
+They're a great side dish or addition to any meal!

-If you're looking for other sourdough discard recipes, check out these Sourdough Discard Pretzel Bites, this Sourdough Discard Focaccia, and these Sourdough Discard Bagels.
+If you're looking for other sourdough discard recipes, check out this Sourdough Discard Garlic Pull Apart Bread, these Sourdough Discard Pretzel Bites, and this Sourdough Discard Focaccia.

 Jump to: